 Visit our Facebook page for posts about this year’s grantees!

-Our funding has been wide-spread with the Boys and Girls Club – from a capital campaign, to support of a new program in Hagerstown, Indiana, to general support and maintenance.
-At four different sites as well as Camp Guy, the impact of the Club is far-reaching, servicing approximately 2500 youth per year.
+Our funding has been wide-spread with the Boys and Girls Club spanning 18 years – from a capital campaign, to support of a new program in Hagerstown, Indiana, to general support and maintenance.
+At four different sites as well as Camp Guy, the impact of the Club is far-reaching, servicing approximately 2500 youth per year and 700 youth daily.

 Communities in Schools of Wayne County, IN